Jesper-dev/gutenberg-cardgame/README.md

 ## Rules

+The rules are simple

+1. Create Your Deck!
-The rules are simple, defeat the eyepatch dude before he defeats you.
+2. Defeat the eyepatch dude before he defeats you.